 Extern Training Program

-Our Extern Training Program is a two-week (40 hours/week) program designed to deliver spay/neuter surgical instruction, and offer students a behind-the-scenes, hands-on look into the world of sheltering and community medicine.
+Our Extern Training Program is a two-week (40 hours/week) program designed to deliver spay/neuter surgical instruction, and offer students a behind-the-scenes, hands-on look into the world of spay/neuter and shelter medicine.
 The program is open to senior veterinary students attending AVMA-accredited colleges, who have completed at least the course and clinical surgery portion of their veterinary training (not rotations).

 The program excels in its surgical instruction and practice, with seven out of the program’s ten days involving some amount of surgery.
 Because of the fluctuating nature of our business, the exact curriculum moves according to patient/case availability, however, dependent on each student’s ability, most students have historically performed 15-30 surgeries in the two-week period.

 To apply for the program, please follow the steps below:

 Indicate your interest by submitting our Application Form.
 You will be contacted within one week to discuss available blocks.
 The application includes the following, which should be prepared ahead of time: